 INFORMATION FOR PARENTS

-- IEPS is company of British Educational Psychologists with a particular interest and specialisation in children who are learning in International Schools.
+- IEPS is company of British Educational Psychologists with a particular interest and specialisation in students who are learning in International Schools.

-- Schools generally refer to us when they feel they are not fully meeting the needs of a child.
-No child is ever discussed without permission from their parents.
+- Schools generally refer to us when they feel they are not fully meeting the needs of a student.
+No student is ever discussed without permission from their parents.

 - If your child has been identified as having, at this time, some learning, behavioural or emotional needs then we will do our best to help you to identify more clearly what those needs are as well as their strengths.
 We can do this in a range of different ways:

-- Skype or telephone consultation with school staff and parents in order to explore the concerns about the child and decide how best to support them.
+- Skype or telephone consultation with school staff and parents in order to explore the concerns about the student and decide how best to support them.

-- School visit to meet with school staff and parents and then observe and conduct individual sessions with the child.
+- School visit to meet with school staff and parents and then observe and conduct individual sessions with the student.
 These sessions may involve any or all of the following:

 - Cognitive and achievement assessments to gain information on cognitive ability, academic potential and current performance.